Office of Postsecondary Education, Department of Education.

 Nominees will be notified whether or not they have been selected as negotiators as soon as the Department's review process is completed.

-Schedule for Negotiations: The VAWA Committee will meet for three sessions on the following dates:
+Schedule for Negotiations: The committee will meet for two sessions on the following dates:

-The meetings for the committee will be held at the U.S. Department of Education at: 1990 K Street NW.
-Eighth Floor Conference Center, Washington, DC 20006
+The meetings will be held at the U.S. Department of Education at: 1990 K Street NW., Eighth Floor Conference Center, Washington, DC 20006.

 BILLING CODE 4000-01-P